-AS-20 POLYCHAETE ASSORTMENT.
 To include unnamed terrebellid, nereid, and cirratulid, tube building, free living and encrusting polychaetes that live in sponges, corals, and tunicates.
 A veritable grab bag of worms.

-tube, which can be replaced by glass to observe the elaborate specialization of segments.
+Lives in a U-shaped tube, which can be replaced by glass to observe the elaborate specialization of segments.
 The worm is brilliantly luminescent.
 A small commensal crab is usually found in the tube.
 Sporadically available.
 Size: 15-30 cm. tube length.

-An-410 PLUMED WORM, Diopatra cuprea, a bizarre, plumed polychaete that decorates its tube with bits of shell, seaweed, hydroid, and tunicates.
+A bizarre, plumed polychaete that decorates its tube with bits of shell, seaweed, hydroid, and tunicates.
 The worm itself is brilliantly irridescent in the sunlight and has well developed mouth parts.
 Size: 4-8 cm.

-polychaete with large jaws and well developed parapods.
+The representative polychaete with large jaws and well developed parapods.
 They are excellent for demonstration under the disecting scope.
 As active errant polychaetes they leave their muddy “false tubes” and prey upon other polychaetes.
 Their irridescent colors will delight students.
 Size: 4-8 cm.

-An-480 FEATHER DUSTER WORM, Sabella melanostigma.
+AN-480 FEATHER DUSTER WORM, Sabella melanostigma

 An aquarium favorite, this handsome little polychaete lives in a brown tube drilled through dead shell and limestone rock.
 (See purple worms in photo, click to enlarge.)
 They quickly contract their maroon, light-sensitive and intricately branched tentacles at the approach of a shadow.
 If attacked by a fish, Sabella will autotomize its feather crown of tentacles and regenerate another.
 Size:4-6 cm.

-An-490 CALCAREOUS TUBED WORM, Hydroides crucigera.
 A small serpulid worm that secretes a twisted, white lime tube on pieces of shell, rock or seaweed.
 Two feathery lobes of respiratory tentacles expand from the end of the tube.
 Serpulids have been used traditionally to demonstrate regeneration.
 Size: 2-4 cm.

-Per collection: 21.00
+Per collection: $24.50